Cortisol Lowering Foods and Supplements For Stress Management

 Long-term psychological stress and high cortisol have been shown to be a cause of oxidative stress, leading to chronic disease.

-If you feel that you’d like to learn more about foods that lower cortisol, or what and how to eat under stress to improve mood and stay well, get in touch to book a free consultation with one of our practitioners.
+If you feel that you’d like to learn more about foods that lower cortisol, or what and how to eat under stress to improve mood and stay well, book a free consultation with one of our practitioners.
+We conduct on-site appointments as well as online nutritional counselling.

 1. “Cortisol,” Examine.com, published on 6 February 2013, last updated on 2 March 2020, https://examine.com/topics/cortisol/